Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Introduction

-The models we study are motivated by the study of edge exchangeable graphs, from which they arise once we fix $\mu$ instead of having $\mu$ be random.
-One would like to ensure that edge exchangeable models can produce graphs which resemble those encountered in practice.
-This calls for understanding how the qualities of the produced graphs depend on $\mu$.
-Moreover, in some applications one may have a choice of (prior over) $\mu$.
-In that case results of the type we provide may help inform the choice of this infinite-dimensional parameter.
 In addition to being motivated by statistical applications, the model is quite natural and displays some interesting phenomena which are not typical of random graph models, making them probabilistically interesting.
-For example, the vertex set is not deterministic nor generated randomly and then the graph generated conditionally on it, we prove results which are really about the entire history of the graph-valued process, not just its marginals and we find that a topological assumption has distributional consequences.
+For example, the vertex set is not deterministic, we prove results which are really about the entire history of a graph-valued process, not just its marginals and we find that a topological assumption has distributional consequences.